cvhbsk/streamlit_chatbot/README.md

 ## ✨ Key Features

 *   **Stateful Conversation:** Uses Streamlit's `st.session_state` to maintain context across the entire multi-step process.
-* **Intelligent Triage Flow:** Adapts the conversation based on the user's initial problem statement.
+*   **LLM-Powered Refinement:** Employs the Gemini API to evaluate the clarity of a user's problem statement and generate targeted follow-up questions if it's too vague.
-* **Automatic Diagnosis (Step 3):** Uses a prioritized, keyword-based lookup against a mock `ISSUE_DATABASE` to suggest the most probable cause and action.
+*   **Automatic Diagnosis:** Uses a prioritized, keyword-based lookup against a mock `ISSUE_DATABASE` to suggest the most probable cause.
-* **User Diagnosis Confirmation:** Allows the user to review and adjust the automatically selected root causes via an interactive `st.multiselect`.
+*   **Interactive Diagnosis Confirmation:** Allows the user to review and adjust the automatically selected root causes via an interactive `st.multiselect` form.
+*   **Comprehensive Action Generation:** Dynamically generates a list of suggested actions based on *all* root causes confirmed by the user.
+*   **Resolution Checkpoint:** Explicitly asks the user if the suggested actions resolved the issue before proceeding to case creation, preventing unnecessary escalations.
+*   **LLM-Powered Case Summary:** Synthesizes the original problem, user refinements, and confirmed causes into a final, concise case summary for human agents.
-* **Case Escalation (Step 4):** A robust form with on-click validation to gather mandatory contact and product details before "submitting" the case.
+*   **Validated Escalation Form:** A robust form with on-click validation to gather mandatory contact and product details before "submitting" the case.

 ---